Restaurant Night Tonight @ POTBELLY RESTAURANT!

 - Open Forum

-Family resource center: Wednesdays 9:30-10:30am early learning playgroup.
+Family resource center: Wednesdays from 9:30-10:30am: early learning playgroup.
 Also, see website for guest speakers at the family resource center.

 Smithschoolpto.org – room parent information, monthly restaurant nights, PTO meeting minutes, etc. can be found there.

 Amy Yarbrough: thank you for all of the coat and book donations.
 Many families benefitted.

 Mr. Melian: Smith was the 2nd most energy efficient school in the district this week.